Walker974/Walker_Loot/readme.md

 - For modifications, you can do this on the file: server/_main.lua
 - To desactivate the startorga command : server/functions/startMission:33

+Star the repo if you want to support me

 Preview : https://www.youtube.com/watch?v=pOc7yBGkVJk
 My Discord: https://discord.gg/rpBSNP2NBg